S H Kelkar & Company Ltd Directors Report.

 A summary of the Internal Audit Reports containing significant findings by the Internal Auditor alongwith follow-up actions thereafter is placed before the Audit Committee periodically for review.
 The Audit Committee reviews the comprehensiveness and effectiveness of the report and provides valuable suggestions and observations from time to time.

 The risk landscape in the current business environment is changing dynamically.
 To effectively mitigate the risks impacting the organisation, Keva has employed an integrated enterprise risk management framework which helps proactively identify, prioritize, monitor, mitigate and report key risks that impact its ability to meet the strategic objectives.
-There is an overarching Risk Management Policy in place that was reviewed and approved by the Board.
+There is an overarching risk management policy in place that was reviewed and approved by the Board.
 The major risks identified by the businesses and functions are systematically addressed through mitigating actions on a continuing basis.

-The Company believes in the conduct of the affairs of its constituents in a fair and transparent manner by adopting highest standards of professionalism, honesty, integrity and ethical behaviour.
-Accordingly, your Company has implemented Vigil Mechanism as envisaged in the Companies Act, 2013, the Rules prescribed thereunder and the Listing Regulations through the Whistle Blower Policy and Fraud Risk Management Policy.
-The policies provides for adequate safeguards against victimisation of persons who use such mechanism and make provision for direct access to the Chairman of the Audit Committee.
+The Company promotes ethical behaviour in all its business activities and in line with the best governance practices, has implemented Vigil Mechanism through Whistle Blower Policy and Fraud Risk Management Policy.
+The policies provide for adequate safeguards against victimisation of persons who use such mechanism and make provision for direct access to the Chairman of the Audit Committee.
 The Audit Committee periodically reviews the status of complaints received under this policy on a quarterly basis.

-The policies may be accessed on the website of the Company at www.keva.co.in.
+The policy may be accessed on the website of the Company at www.keva.co.in.
 During the year under review, no protected disclosure from any Whistle Blower was received by the designated officer.

 During the year under review, no significant or material orders were passed by the Regulators or Courts or Tribunals which may impact the going concern status and Companys operations in future.